MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 ## Iteration paths, sprints, releases, and versioning

 Iteration paths support Scrum and Scrumban processes where work is assigned to a set time period.
 Iteration paths allow you to group work into sprints, milestones, or other event-specific or time-related period.
 Each iteration or sprint corresponds to a regular time interval referred to as a sprint cadence.
-Typical sprint cadences are two week, three week or a month long.
-To learn more about Iteration paths, see [About area and iteration paths (aka sprints)](../organizations/settings/about-areas-iterations.md?toc=/azure/devops/boards/toc.json&bc=/azure/devops/boards/breadcrumb/toc.json).
+Typical sprint cadences are two weeks, three weeks, or a month long.
+To learn more about Iteration paths, see [About area and iteration paths](../organizations/settings/about-areas-iterations.md?toc=/azure/devops/boards/toc.json&bc=/azure/devops/boards/breadcrumb/toc.json).

 Iteration paths can be a simple flat list, or grouped under release milestones as shown in the following image.